khangufran/vim-toc-generator/README.md

 ```
 gen-toc <filename>
 ```
-This command will generate two files: tags and toc_<filename>.txt.
+This command will generate two files: tags and toc_filename.txt.
-You can then open toc and press Ctrl+] to jump straight to corresponding heading in <filename>.
+You can then open toc and press Ctrl+] to jump straight to corresponding heading in main file.
 Press Ctrl+O to jump back.

 ## Notes
 - You can change heading identifier by changing heading_identifier global variable in main.cpp